trentlilley/My_Knowledge/Tools/Git_Github_Ref.md

 - if all went well, now you have all the necessary security clearance to push changes you make in your project to github.

-# Committing Changes to a  Repository
+# Submitting Changes to your Repository

 - Now that we know how to make a Github project, let's go over the most important thing: submitting changes to your repository.